More of a Home Than School

 The Right Decision

-While abroad in Brazil during summer of 2009, Abigail was reassured of her decision to choose speech pathology as her major.
+While studying abroad in Brazil, Abigail was reassured of her decision to choose speech pathology as her major.
 Abigail took classes in Brazilian literature and Portuguese.

 Abigail loved the phonetics class so much she bought Portuguese phonetics and phonology books that she continues to read.
 “It was in that moment, when I could apply my major to my second language, that I knew I was in the right place,” Abigail says.